eigenreza/agentic-financial-risk-assistant/reports/technical_report.md

 1. **Ingestion:** Four markdown documents are split into 500-character overlapping chunks (100-char overlap).
 Each chunk is embedded using `all-MiniLM-L6-v2` (384-dimensional, fast, well-suited for technical passages).

-2. **Index:** FAISS `IndexFlatIP` with L2-normalised embeddings — equivalent to cosine similarity.
+2. **Index:** FAISS `IndexFlatIP` with L2-normalised embeddings, equivalent to cosine similarity.
 Exact search is appropriate at this scale (54 vectors).

 3. **Retrieval:** `retrieve_with_context()` returns top-3 chunks above a 0.25 cosine similarity threshold.
 Results include source document name and similarity score.